MicrosoftDocs/mesh-docs/mesh/Resources/mesh-release-notes.md

 ### Organizer tools and People panel

-The menu bar in the Mesh application has been reorganized to help Mesh event organizers manage attendee participation.
+The menu bar in the Mesh application has been reorganized to help Mesh event organizers better manage attendee participation and see who is in their Mesh event.

-There are two notable changes:

 1. **Organizer tools**: Mute all, enable/disable Handraise, Megaphone, Screenshare, and Broadcast (for Multi-room events) are all located in the left Organizer tools button in the Menu bar.